Search

 Parallel task scheduling.
 Given tasks with dependencies and durations, find the minimum total time to complete everything assuming unlimited parallelism.
 This is the critical path problem.
 You run topological sort, then do a forward pass computing the earliest start time for each task (the maximum completion time among all its dependencies).
 The answer is the maximum completion time across all tasks.
 Kahn's is especially natural here because its level-by-level processing maps directly to "rounds" of parallel execution.

 Detecting if a unique ordering exists.
 If at any point during Kahn's algorithm the queue contains more than one node, multiple valid orderings exist.
 If the queue always has exactly one node, the ordering is unique.
-This is a common follow-up question.
+This is a common follow-up question — the topological sort problem walkthrough covers it in depth.

 Longest path in a DAG.
 Process nodes in topological order, and for each node, update the distances of its neighbors.
 Unlike shortest path algorithms that work on general graphs, longest path in a DAG is solvable in O(V + E) precisely because topological ordering lets you process each node exactly once, after all paths leading to it are finalized.